Engineering and Computer Science Internships in Australia

 A Working Holiday Visa is required for this program.
 Information about the visa process will be sent to enrolled students.
 Before enrolling in this program, please be sure that you meet the requirements for this visa.

-All participants will be required to apply for and acquire a work and holiday visa (subclass 462) in order to participate in this program.
+Participants with U.S. Citizenship will be required to apply for and acquire a work and holiday visa (subclass 462) in order to participate in this program.
 To be eligible for this visa, you must:

 - be between the ages of 18-30;

-Participants are responsible for obtaining their own visa.
+All participants are responsible for obtaining their own visa.
 Summer Abroad will supply a verification of enrollment or other necessary documents for non-U.S. citizens upon request.

 International students in the United States on an F-1 or J-1 visa interested in studying abroad should ensure the US visa in their passport has at least 90 days validity remaining whenever they travel abroad.
 If the US visa expires or is about to expire (even if the I-20 is current), students may be required to apply for the visa to their study abroad country in their home country.